 Talk to an Atlanta Pedestrian Accident Lawyer for Free Today

 The statute of limitations for a pedestrian accident claim in Atlanta is typically two years from the accident date.
 This might seem like a long period of time, but the deadline approaches quickly when you’re building a claim.
-Our lawyers can help you from the very beginning, ensuring that you don’t miss out on what you’re entitled to receive.
+Our pedestrian accident lawyers in Atlanta can help you from the very beginning, ensuring that you don’t miss out on what you’re entitled to receive.